petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 - OSGi Dependencies ZIP file
 - Dependencies ZIP file (DXP 7.3 and earlier)

-As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay DXP/Portal requires a Java JDK 11, 17, or 21 (prior versions support only JDKs 8 and 11).
+As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay DXP/Portal requires a Java JDK 11, 17, or 21 (prior versions support JDKs 8 and 11).

 !!! note
     See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for information on supported JDKs, databases, and environments.
 See [JVM Configuration](../../reference/jvm-configuration.md) for recommended JVM settings.